EXPLAINER: How UK Conservatives can change their leader

 A no-confidence vote is triggered if 15% of Conservative lawmakers — currently 54 — write to Graham Brady, head of the 1922 Committee, to request it.

 Johnson survived a confidence vote on Jun.
-6, though the scale of the revolt — 41% of his own lawmakers voted against him — left his future in doubt.
+6, though the scale of the revolt — 41% of his party’s lawmakers voted against him — left his future in doubt.

 Under current party rules, a year must pass before another formal leadership challenge can take place.

-But the 1922 Committee has the power to change the rules to allow a fresh confidence vote sooner.
+But the 1922 Committee has the power to change the rules to allow a fresh confidence vote within a shorter timeframe.

 WHAT IS THE 1922 COMMITTEE?

-The 1922 Committee is a group of about a dozen Conservative backbenchers — legislators who hold no government office — who meet regularly to discuss party matters.
-It meets with the party leader monthly to represent the views of the rank and file within the party.
+The 1922 Committee is a group of about a dozen Conservative backbenchers – lawmakers not serving in the prime minister’s government – who meet regularly to discuss party matters.
+The committee meets with the party leader monthly to represent the views of the rank and file membership.

 Crucially, the group determines the rules under which a sitting leader can be challenged.

-Its members are elected by all Conservative backbenchers, and the committee is due to elect a new executive committee within coming weeks.
+Its members are elected by all Conservative backbenchers, and an election will take place Monday to choose a new executive committee.

-That’s up to the 1922 Committee executive.
-Some news reports suggest a decision could even come later Wednesday, when the executive meets.
+That’s up to the new 1922 Committee executive.
+Several Conservative lawmakers have said they would stand for the committee and vote for a rule change, if elected.

-Or the committee may wait a few weeks until after its new executive is elected.
-Several Conservative lawmakers have said they will stand for the committee and vote for a rule change if elected.
+The committee didn’t announce any immediate changes to the rules after a private meeting Wednesday.

 “In my view, you’d have to have a very high threshold indeed to warrant confidence votes very soon after a previous confidence vote,” he said.